DSU-DefSec/injects.py/README.md

   "discord": "https://discordapp.com/api/webhooks/##################/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
-  "discord_content": "Whatever you want in the discord message content (not the embed)", "engine": "http://scoring.engine/to/be/implemented/later/webhook.html", "close_enough": 10 // Seconds before post time that inject can be sent (if 0 then could be sent a bit late) }
+  "discord_content": "Whatever you want in the discord message content (not the embed)", "engine": "http://scoring.engine/to/be/implemented/later/webhook.html", "close_enough": 10
+}
 ```
+`close_enough` is max seconds before the post time that it can post it.
+(Ignored by all and specific)

 ## Usage: